Convicted drugs baron from Sheffield seeks to repay debt to community he 'destroyed' with 'poison'

 Sitting across a table from Mr Odeyemi, it is hard to associate this compassionate, articulate and convivial figure with the sickening offences he committed.

-A court heard in 2003 how he had repeatedly struck his 17-year-old victim Richard Davis, from Gleadless Valley, with an axe before sadistically pouring boiling water over his battered feet mixed with sugar to make it stick and exacerbate the pain.
+A court heard in 2003 how he had repeatedly struck his 17-year-old victim with an axe before sadistically pouring boiling water over his battered feet mixed with sugar to make it stick and exacerbate the pain.

 Mr Odeyemi also tried to carve his name into the terrified teenager's arm as punishment for running off from the crack house where he was employed with money which he claimed to have been owed in unpaid wages.